 Our year begins with a unit in which we examine the importance of narrative perspective, with specific emphasis on the nature of truth in fiction.
 Some time during the second half of the summer, please read The Things They Carried, by Tim O'Brien, and On Writing, by Stephen King.
-The former is a work of fiction that has unmistakable ties to its author's actual life experiences, which are discussed in brief commentaries O'Brien provides readers in between the stories themselves.
-When considered together these stories, and the author's reflection on their development, express a variety of themes.
-The second work is a memoir, in which the author, having nearly lost his life in an accident, reflects upon the relationship between actual life experiences and the act of writing fiction.
+The former is a work of fiction that has unmistakable ties to its author's actual life experiences, which are discussed in brief commentaries O'Brien provides readers in between twenty-two short stories.
+When considered together, these stories, and the author's reflection on their development, express a variety of themes.
+The second novel is a work of fiction, it has many parallels with its author's actual experience, in which the author, having nearly lost his life in an accident, reflects upon the relationship between actual life experiences and the process of writing fiction.